zogzog/cubicweb/doc/book/en/annexes/rql/language.rst

 There is a special type **Any**, referring to a non specific type.

-We can restrict the possible types for a variable using the special relation **is**.
+We can restrict the possible types for a variable using the special relation **is** in the constraints.

 The possible type(s) for each variable is derived from the schema according to the constraints expressed above and thanks to the relations between each variable.

 Built-in types
 ``````````````